 From there, participants learn the essentials of being a faithful Christ-follower by discussing angelology and demonology (issues central to the voodoo-animistic culture of Haiti), dealing with temptation and sin, God’s design for the family and home, practical ecclesiology, and faithfulness as a believer.

 Upon completing the program, each individual will have not only heard and understood the gospel, but also will have had formation on the essentials of being a faithful disciple of Jesus Christ .

-The Reaching the Heart of Haiti Program began in 2009 in partnership between Emmaus University (then called Emmaus Biblical Seminary) and Growth Ministries.
+Reaching the Heart of Haiti began in 2009 in partnership between Emmaus University (then called Emmaus Biblical Seminary) and Growth Ministries.
 Under the leadership of Dr. Charles Lake, Growth Ministries developed a discipleship program for oral learners for the purpose of providing a means to develop full-blown disciples of Christ for those who could not read the Scriptures or do daily devotions due to the challenge of literacy.
 In 2011, Dr. Lake launched the program through two pilot groups of pastors in both Port-au-Prince and Cap-Haitian, Haiti.
-The Cap-Haitian pilot group was organized by the leadership of Emmaus.
-EBS also provided facilities for the training process for Dr. Lake’s discipleship material.
+The Cap-Haitian pilot group was organized by the leadership of EBS, who also provided facilities for the training process.

 That official program is Reaching the Heart of Haiti.
 On September 14, 2015, Emmaus University President, Dr. Matthew Ayars, officially announced the launching of Reaching the Heart of Haiti during chapel service.